 The Day The Crayons Quit by Drew Daywalt

 When Duncan opens his box of crayons, instead of colours, he sees letters spelling “We Quit!”.
 A very funny story which will appeal to all abilities.
-The concept and bright illustrations make this an ideal book for Year 2 pupils to provoke discussion in class and help model ideas for pupils’ writing.
+The concept and bright illustrations make this an ideal book for Year 2 classes to provoke discussion in class and help model ideas for students’ writing.

 Picture book